ShizukaDonaghue/luve/TESTING.md

 * **_As a Site User, I can create an account so that I don't have to enter my details every time I place an order._**

-    If the user is logged in, they can save their details in their Profile page.
+    If the user is logged in, they can save their details on their Profile page.

     <img src="docs/images/testing/profile.png" width=700>

-    Alternatively, if the user is logged in and a placing an order, the tick box is available in the checkout form to save the delivery details into their profile automatically.
+    Alternatively, if the user is logged in and placing an order, the tick box is available in the checkout form to save the delivery details into their profile automatically.

     <img src="docs/images/testing/checkout-form.png" width=700>

 * **_As a Site User, I can create a personalised user profile so that I can view my order history and confirmation._**

-    Order history and confirmation is avaiable in the Profile page for users who are logged in.
+    Order history and confirmation are available on the Profile page for users who are logged in.

     <img src="docs/images/testing/order-history.png" width=700>